Skip to main content

 Setting up Service

 With the nano editor now open, copy the following core file contents which is a template service file that you can reuse.
+We have two versions, one for guides which use SteamCMD and another for non-SteamCMD game guides.

 [Unit]